cairo-robotics/cairo-lfd/lfd_experiments/experiment_data/arc_lfd_demo/README.txt

-Check out the config_commented.json for some notes about what goes into the config_commented.json
+Check out the config_commented.json for some notes about what goes into the configuration files.

 Recording a new skill: